jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-11-08-clustering-of-airport-delays.md

 [![year_dist]({{ site.url }}{{ site.baseurl }}/images/airports/year_dist.png)]({{ site.url }}{{ site.baseurl }}/images/airports/year_dist.png)

-There's no discernible in year, but it seems like cluster one is mainly made up of airports from the Eastern FAA region.
+There's no discernible in year, but it seems like cluster 1 is mainly made up of airports from the Eastern FAA region.

 # Round up